Behavioral Systems Architecture — since 2009

 03 / Objection Cards

-The data shows: supervision creates compliance, not commitment.
-When people understand how their performance contributes to meaningful outcomes, they sustain the behavior without oversight.
+The data shows: control produces compliance, not commitment.
+When people understand how their performance contributes to meaningful outcomes, they continue the behaviour without supervision.

-How to counter these objections in your next presentation
+How to address these objections in your next presentation

 02 / Action Plan